What Is a Birth Injury?

 Find out how we can help by calling (800) 914-1562 or you can Click to Live Chat right now.

-Intrauterine fetal demise (IUFD) occurs when a fetus dies before birth.
+Stillbirth, also known as intrauterine fetal demise, occurs when a fetus dies after 20 weeks of pregnancy but before birth.

 According to the March of Dimes, intrauterine fetal demise occurs in 1 out of every 100 pregnancies in the United States.